myopensoft/dermaga/README.md

 # Dermaga CMS by Opensoft Technologies

-Based on Yii 2 Advanced Template, a CMS for system starter kit. *Dermaga* means wharf in English, and so this CMS aims to become the wharf for data and information.
+A CMS for system starter kit. **Dermaga** means wharf in English, and so this CMS aims to become the wharf for data and information.

+## Features
+* User management
+* Multi-role user
+* Complete separation frontend / admin - Run frontend / admin simultaneously on separate sessions (does not share sessions)
+* Minimal default tables in database (user, profile, roles, roles_assigned)
+* Automatic Model & CRUD generation - Just create all your tables & relations in database, then run the "autobot" script to automatically generate all related models and CRUD files.

 ## Installation
 1. Clone this repo